+115.401 Frequency and scope of audits

+Auditor Overall Determination: Meets Standard

+Auditor Discussion

-115.401 Frequency and scope of audits Auditor Overall Determination: Meets Standard Auditor Discussion The RJDC was previously audited prior to the end of the first audit cycle which ended August 19, 2016.
-This subsequent audit meets the requirement to be audited during the second audit cycle and is within three years of the previous audit.
+The RJDC was previously audited prior to the end of the first and second audit cycles.
+This subsequent audit meets the requirement to be audited during the third audit cycle and is within three years of the previous audit.
 The auditor had access to and the ability to observe all areas of the facility on all shifts of the 24-hour day.
 Interviews with the Superintendent and PREA Coordinator demonstrate compliance with this standard.
 The auditor was permitted to request and did receive copies of relevant documentation, including electronic documentation.
 The auditor was able to interview residents and staff in a private setting.
 Audit notices were posted six weeks prior to the start of the audit.
 Each posting listed the telephone number and address of the auditor.
 Residents were afforded the opportunity to send confidential information and correspondence to the auditor in the same manner as if they were communicating with legal counsel.

-Evidence relied upon to make auditor determination: Interviews with residents and staff Photos of notifications of the audit, six weeks prior to the on-site visit Interview with Superintendent Interview with PREA Coordinator
+Evidence relied upon to make auditor determination:

+Interviews with residents and staff

+Photos of notifications of the audit, six weeks prior to the on-site visit

+Interview with Superintendent

+• Interview with PREA Coordinator

+115.403 Audit contents and findings

+Auditor Overall Determination: Meets Standard

+Auditor Discussion

-115.403 Audit contents and findings Auditor Overall Determination: Meets Standard Auditor Discussion RJDC has demonstrated compliance with this standard.
+RJDC has demonstrated compliance with this standard.
 The agency publishes on its agency website all Final Audit Reports within 90 days of issuance by the auditor.
-The previous Final Report was published within the required time-frame and is still available on the agency website.
+The previous final reports were published within the required timeframes and are still available on the agency website.
 This was confirmed by the auditor.

-Evidence relied upon to make auditor determination: • Visual confirmation by the auditor • Interview with Superintendent • Interview with PREA Coordinator
+Evidence relied upon to make auditor determination:

+Visual confirmation by the auditor

+Interview with Superintendent

+• Interview with PREA Coordinator